gplepage/vegas/doc/source/tutorial.rst

     because ``g(x)`` peaks in the same region as ``f(x)``.
     The exact value for this integral is very close to 0.5.

-    Note that |Integrator|\s can be saved in files and reloaded later using Python's :mod:`pickle` module: for example,
-    ``pickle.dump(integ, openfile)`` saves integrator ``integ``
-    in file ``openfile``, and
-    ``integ = pickle.load(openfile)`` reloads it.
-The is useful for costly integrations that might need to be reanalyzed later since the integrator remembers the variable transformations made to minimize errors, and so need not be readapted to the integrand when used later.

     **Non-Rectangular Volumes:** |vegas| can integrate over volumes of non-rectangular shape.
 For example, we can replace integrand ``f(x)`` above